slu-openGIS/STL_DEMOGRAPHY_NhoodPop/docs/dataViz.md

 ## Introduction

-This notebook generates a number of data visualizations - primarily maps
-- based on the neighborhood population and race estimates.
+This notebook generates a number of data visualizations, primarily maps, based on the neighborhood population and race estimates.

 ## Dependencies